jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

          )
     E    AssertionError: Tuples differ: (('my_first_name', 'my_last_name'), {}) != (('my_first_name', 'last_name'), {})

-* I change the test to make it pass with both positional arguments in parentheses and empty curly braces since there are no keyword arguments
+* I will make the test to make it pass with both positional arguments in parentheses and empty curly braces since there are no keyword arguments

   .. code-block:: python